Fine-grained access control is currently in beta.

 SigNoz-Anonymous — Grants access to public resources only, such as publicly shared dashboards.
 This role is assigned automatically and does not need to be managed.

-For the complete list of permissions each managed role includes, see the Permissions Reference.
+For the complete list of transactions each managed role includes, see the Transactions Reference.

 Custom Roles

-Principals with the appropriate permissions can create custom roles with granular permissions.
-When creating a custom role, you choose which relations to grant on which resource types, and set the selector to all instances or only selected ones.
+Principals with the appropriate transactions can create custom roles with granular transactions.
+When creating a custom role, you choose which relations to grant on which resource types — using either the interactive editor or JSON mode — and set the selector to all instances or only selected ones.
 Custom roles require an active SigNoz license.

 See Roles for a step-by-step walkthrough.